saranshbansal/learn-aws/NOTES_SERVERLESS.md

 Before CloudFront forwards the response to the viewer (viewer response).
 ```

-> Lambda@Edge functions can only be created in the `us-east-1` Region.
+> **Exam note:** `Lambda@Edge` functions can only be created in the `us-east-1` Region.
 If you want to deploy such functions, they must be done in this specific region.

 ## Lambda and Amazon VPC
 You can connect a Lambda function to private subnets in a VPC.